Skip to main content Skip to page footer

 Mabelle is the new picture book by Uruguayan illustrator Matías Acosta.
 Mabelle recently moved in a house outside the city.
 She loves to get on her bike to explore the surroundings.
 On one of these outings she discovers a meadow with wild marigolds swaying in the wind.
 She picks a large bunch to take home.
 But then, one morning she can't see any of her favourite flowers when she gets off her bicycle …

 With his pencils, the artist created a dreamlike, yet very tangible space for reflection and further thought.
-Now he is talking about his inspiration: landscapes all around the city Paysandú and showing some of the flowers Mabelle learnds to love.
+In a video Matías talks about his inspiration and shows the landscape in which the picture book is set.